 - Pay yourself first.
 There’s a reason so many personal finance experts tout this simple principle.
 Socking away a portion of your paycheck before you start paying your other bills can really help get your savings on track.
-Make it easy on yourself and put those deposits on autopilot.
+Make it easy on yourself and set up recurring transfers.

 - Track your spending.
 Whether you keep track of every penny or you just make sure you stay within your designated parameters, it’s important to know where your cash is going.
 That way, you can make sure your spending is intentional.
 For a list of ways to cut spending, check out our A to Z guide on how to save money on just about everything.

-- Open dedicated savings accounts for different purposes.
-Multiple savings accounts may help you keep your hands off funds earmarked for specific goals and can make it easier to see your progress, too.
+- Divide up your savings for different purposes.
+Visualizing your savings goals may help you keep your hands off funds earmarked for specific purposes and can make it easier to see your progress, too.

 Where you put your money matters.